- Now Novel Process

 How can I share my work?

 Can people view the work I do on Now Novel?
 Or is it completely private?
-I do not want a story sharing website.

 How do I export what I’ve written?